Alpha Rho Chapter Alumni's January/June 2024 Digest + Centennial Celebration Re-Caps

 BYRDSELL: I never considered myself to be any form of activist, or thought I had those qualities of leadership.
 But once I began my career as a journalist, I started to see how the work of social justice activists is so much more than leading protests and speaking to crowds, the actions we commonly think of as activism.

 I grew up in Atlanta, surrounded by the mystique and prestige of civil rights leaders — especially those who emerged from the Atlanta University Center.
 When I came to Morehouse College, the campus culture of being well balanced taught me about activism and social justice work.
-As journalists, learned, we have the power to provide a level of advocacy for underrepresented voices, which can serve as a catalyst for more transformation in the communities that need it.
-In my role as editor-in-chief of Morehouse’s student-run Maroon Tiger newspaper, have led coverage on police brutality, inequality in housing for marginalized communitiesthe Israel-Hamas war, challenges to gender norms, and more.
-Through these experiences, l’ve come to see how storytelling creates necessary conversations on global scale.
+As journalists, I learned, we have the power to provide a level of advocacy for underrepresented voices, which can serve as a catalyst for more transformation in the communities that need it.
+In my role as editor-in-chief of Morehouse’s student-run Maroon Tiger newspaper, I have led coverage on police brutality, inequality in housing for marginalized communities, the Israel-Hamas war, challenges to gender norms, and more.
+Through these experiences, l’ve come to see how storytelling creates necessary conversations on a global scale.

 We had the good fortune of connecting with Kylen Dent and we’ve shared our conversation below: